rafilo/Inkredible_AI/README.md

 ```
 npm install
 ```
-Setup the .env file

-Rename the ".env.example" file to .env and paste your api key in your OpenAI account
+Rename the ".env.example" file to .env and paste your api key from your OpenAI account into VITE_OPEN_AI_KEY variable

 Start the frontend
 ```